Whakarongorau Aotearoa privacy statement

 Services we provide on behalf of other health care providers

-Some DHB mental health information may be accessed by authorised registered mental health nurses providing services to you, and by our senior medical staff where they are involved in your care.
+Some Region or District mental health information may be accessed by authorised registered mental health nurses providing services to you, and by our senior medical staff where they are involved in your care.

 Quality assurance, audit, research, managing complaints and training

 We undertake quality assurance and monitoring of our services to ensure that we provide you the best service possible, and that the clinical decisions we make are sound.
 In order for us to be able to do this, staff responsible for training, monitoring and improving the quality of our services, undertaking audits, or investigating and managing complaints, may access and use your information for these purposes.